zhgzhg/Drizzle/README.md

 ----------

 Drizzle offers CLI parsing of any Arduino sketch file, printing the recognized marker settings in JSON format.
-The reverse operation, where from JSON file Drizzle markers are produced is also possible.
+The reverse operation, where from JSON file Drizzle markers will be produced is also supported.

-For e.g. `java -jar drizzle-0.7.0.jar --parse hello-world.ino` will produce:
+For e.g. `java -jar drizzle-0.8.0.jar --parse hello-world.ino` will produce:

 ```
 {